AMiR-ANiS/superhero-hunter/README.md

 # Superhero hunter

-A superhero hunter app built using HTML, CSS and JS that uses Marvel API
+Super hero hunter app built using HTML, CSS and JS.
+Uses Marvel API to display data.

 ## Features

 A user can:

 - Display a list of superheroes on the homepage.
-- Favourite / Unfavourite any superhero of his/her choice.
+- Favourite / unfavourite a superhero.
-- Display all the details about any superhero
+- Display details about a superhero in depth.
+- Search a superhero